phvu/cuda-smi/README.md

 Credits
 ====
-I made this code based on [al42and's project](https://github.com/al42and/cuda-smi).
+I based this on [al42and's project](https://github.com/al42and/cuda-smi).